 Comfort

 Training is hard enough; wearing a weighted vest should increase resistance, not discomfort.
-We tested the comfort of each vest in five ways: weight distribution, fit adjustment, chaffing, breathability, and range of motion.
+We tested the comfort of each vest in five ways: weight distribution, fit adjustment, chafing, breathability, and range of motion.
 Ultimately, the most comfortable vest for each user will depend on the exercises they use it for and their body type.
 But knowing where each vest lands across our metrics will help you make an informed decision.

 Evenly distributed weight across the front and back of the vest helps keep the user from toppling to one side or the other.
 Keeping the weight close to your body also makes the vest feel as though the weight is part of you rather than something you are carrying.
 Adjustable strap options enable full control over the fit of your vest – allowing you to place more weight on your shoulders or midsection – and fit various body types.

-Testing for chaffing examined where the vest contacts your skin, and if the design would make it likely to chafe during a long working.
+Testing for chafing examined where the vest contacts your skin, and if the design would make it likely to chafe during a long working.
 Breathability tests helped us measure if you're still able to breathe normally — well, as normally as possible while working out — while wearing the vest.

 Range of motion tests determine your ability to perform various exercises and whether the vest might impede or pinch when you move a certain way.
 Well-designed vests shouldn't be practically unnoticeable, whereas poor designs can dig into your neck and even restrict blood flow when your arms are overhead.